ianjonsen/aniMotum/README.md

 ![R-CMD-check](https://github.com/ianjonsen/foieGras/actions/workflows/check-full.yaml/badge.svg?branch=master)
 <!-- badges: end -->

-`foieGras` is an R package that fits continuous-time models in state-space form to filter error-prone animal movement data obtained via the Argos satellite system, and to estimate changes in movement behaviour.
-Template Model Builder (`TMB`) is used for fast estimation.
+{foieGras} is an R package that fits continuous-time models in state-space form to filter error-prone animal movement data obtained via the Argos satellite system, and to estimate changes in movement behaviour.
+Template Model Builder {TMB} is used for fast estimation.
 Argos data can be either (older) Least Squares-based locations, (newer) Kalman Filter-based locations with error ellipse information, or a mixture of the two.
 The state-space models estimate two sets of location